arielt/cpp_hello_world/README.md

 C++ Hello World
 ===============

-This is a sample task for Binary Score application.
+This is a sample task for Binary Score application - https://github.com/arielt/bs

 ## Layout